Im-Rises/Chip8topia/README.md

 Major:

-- [x] Implement all four planes for Xo-Chip !!!
-- [x] Correct textures not loading in shader...
-- [x] Understnad why it doesn't draw correclty on t8nk game when drawing the main screen above the background drawing menu
-- [x] Replace pixels to be value of 0xFF/255 instead of 1 for pixel ON
-- [x] Correct Xo-Chip Emulation (ram size etc...) (add a different error code depending if it is the Cpu, Ppu, etc...)
-- [x] Correct restart which is behaving weirdly with Red October ?
-- [x] Add ImGui window to show each plane of the Xo-Chip separately (use ImGui::Image and send the GLuint texture to it)
-- [x] Add a selector to use grayscale color in Xo-Chip or colors

 - [ ] Correct the SCHIP et Xo-Chip modification I made on the PPU (use the same code as the Cosmac Chip8 that I corrected)
 - [ ] Check which imgui window is very slow (probably the memory editor)